Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Tracking Automata and Model Checking Games

 \begin{rem} It has been noted that for the relational $\mu$-calculus, tracking automata for \emph{aconjunctive} formulae are \emph{limit-deterministic} parity automata~\cite{HausmannEA18}.
-These considerably simpler automata can be determinized to deterministic parity automata of size $\mathcal{O}((n_0k)!)$ and with $2n_0k$ priorities~\cite{EsparzaKRS17, HausmannEA18}, an observation that can also be used for the tracking automata in this work.
-For aconjunctive formulae, Lemma~\ref{lem:complexity} below yields a correspondingly lower bound on the runtime of our satisfiability checking algorithm.
+These considerably simpler automata can be determinized to deterministic parity automata of size $\mathcal{O}((n_0k')!)$ and with $\prios$ priorities~\cite{EsparzaKRS17, HausmannEA18} (with~$k'$ as per~\eqref{eq:k-prime}), an observation that can also be used for the tracking automata in this work.
+For aconjunctive formulae, one thus has a correspondingly improved bound on the runtime of our satisfiability checking algorithm than stated for the general case in \autoref{lem:complexity} below.

-It has also been shown that tracking automata for \emph{guarded} and \emph{alternation-free} formulae can be seen as Co-B\"uchi automata~\cite{FriedmannLatteLange13} so that the simpler determinization procedure for Co-B\"uchi automata~\cite{MiyanoHayashi1984} can be used for such formulae.
-However, in our setting the tracking automata have to correctly deal with unguarded fixpoint variables and hence assign priorities greater than $1$ exclusively to fixpoint formulae (for instance priority $2$ is assigned to formulae of the shape $\mu X. (\psi\vee\Diamond X)$ but priority $1$ is assigned to formulae of the shape $\psi\vee\Diamond (\mu X. (\psi\vee\Diamond X))$ even though the latter formula arises by unfolding the fixpoint in the former formula) so that our tracking automata are not immediately Co-B\"uchi automata when the target formula is alternation-free.
-Having said that, it indeed is possible to use Co-B\"uchi automata for \emph{unguarded} alternation-free formulae, namely by separating local and global tracking and using two different automata, one being a reachability automaton used for detecting infinite local unfolding of unguarded least fixpoint formulae and the other being a Co-B\"uchi automaton used for detecting global deferral of guarded least fixpoints; this method has been described in~\cite{EmersonJutla99}.
-We refrain from introducing this more involved setup here, so for the moment, our results do not immediately allow the use of Co-B\"uchi methods for unguarded alternation-free formulae. \end{rem}
+It has also been shown that tracking automata for \emph{guarded} and \emph{alternation-free} formulae can be seen as co-B\"uchi automata~\cite{FriedmannLatteLange13} so that the simpler determinization procedure for co-B\"uchi automata~\cite{MiyanoHayashi1984} can be used for such formulae, and the resulting satisfiability games have a B\"uchi objective rather than the more involved parity objective required in the general case.
+However, in our setting the tracking automata have to correctly deal with unguarded fixpoint variables and hence assign priorities greater than $1$ exclusively to fixpoint formulae (for instance priority $2$ is assigned to formulae of the shape $\mu X. (\psi\vee\Diamond X)$ but priority $1$ is assigned to formulae of the shape $\psi\vee\Diamond (\mu X. (\psi\vee\Diamond X))$ even though the latter formula arises by unfolding the fixpoint in the former formula) so that our tracking automata are not immediately co-B\"uchi automata when the target formula is alternation-free.
+Having said that, it indeed is possible to use co-B\"uchi automata for \emph{unguarded} alternation-free formulae, namely by separating local and global tracking and using two different automata, one being a reachability automaton used for detecting infinite local unfolding of unguarded least fixpoint formulae and the other being a co-B\"uchi automaton used for detecting infinite deferral of guarded least fixpoints; this method has been described in~\cite{EmersonJutla99}.
+We refrain from introducing this more involved setup here, so for the moment, our results do not immediately allow the use of co-B\"uchi methods for unguarded alternation-free formulae. \end{rem}